The latest PR news from PRovoke Media, previously known as the Holmes Report.

 PRovoke Media's editorial series published in collaboration with partners.

 Argyle has something of a unique status among Canadian PR firms.
 It is both one of its oldest, having started life in 1979, and one of its fastest-growing, following a management buyout in 2003.
-And its offering effectively doubled in size earlier this year when it merged with ChangeMakers and Context, two of Western Canada's premier consultancies.
-The deal gives Argyle a team of 80 professionals in seven cities, with annual revenue of more than $17 million.
+After effectively doubling in size last year when it merged with Western Canada consultancies ChangeMakers and Context and acquired social/digital firm Matchstick, Argyle is now one of Canada’s largest independents, growing its fee income by 11.5% to CAD$14.5m, numbering almost 100 employees in seven cities with considerable strength across corporate, public affairs, consumer and healthcare.

 Veritas (MDC Partners)